One Water, One Team

 - Complete multiple projects and tasks within designated deadlines

 - Work independently in a busy environment with frequent interruptions and still be able to prioritize and resolve conflicting requests

 - Understand and follow verbal and written instructions

 - Communicate effectively, both verbally and in writing with team members, business users, and other units across the organization about the process, equipment, or potential problems

 - Apply IT policies and programs in a manner aligned with the organization’s mission, goals, and strategies

 - Learn new application software packages, operating systems, and IT processes and procedures

-- Ability to work irregular hours, to commute to GLWA facilities and work sites, and respond to after hour emergencies and on-call responses
+- Ability to work irregular hours, commute to GLWA facilities and worksites, and respond to after-hour emergencies and on-call responses

-GLWA offers competitive pay, opportunity for advancement, on the job training, ongoing professional development, tuition assistance and a career in a sector that safeguards public health, supports and strengthen communities, and protects the environment.
-To learn more about us and our mission go to www.glwater.org.
+We also offer an opportunity for advancement, on the job training, ongoing professional development, tuition assistance and a career in a sector that safeguards public health, supports and strengthen communities, and protects the environment.

 We are an equal opportunity employer and value diversity at our organization.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability.